J-Labodi/Maintenance-Application/README.md

 What your application does,
 Why you used the technologies you used,
 Some of the challenges you faced and features you hope to implement in the future.

+Within UWE, QR codes are used around the whole campus as a way of knowing what lessons are taking place in specific rooms at what time.
+From this idea, we wanted to implement this into our project as a way of reporting technical issues.
+Students should be able to locate an issue and report it in a quick manner so the issue can be resolved without it being a major concern.
+The use of a QR code placed on each piece of technical equipment allows users to scan equipment on the go and report issues when needed.

+The flow of the new application is straightforward and establishes an easy reporting process:

+1	Scan QR code on faulty equipment.

+2	Input UWE username.

+3	Retrieve further equipment details and a questionnaire related to the issue from the database.

+4	Describe the technical issue in your own words.

+5	Upload optional photo evidence of the technical issue.

+6	Submit a request.

+7	Retrieve ticket number from the database.

 ![Wireframe_1(User)](https://user-images.githubusercontent.com/79979904/180199178-2ed540fe-ec46-483e-ae37-6a7db17bffa6.png)